soarsmu/Avatar/Clone-Detection/BigCloneBench/CodeBERT/Avatar/README.md

 We encode model hyperparameters in the `surrogate.jsonl` files.
-To run evaluation using the released 3 MB model:
+To run evaluation using our released 3 MB model:
 ```
 python3 distill.py \
     --do_eval \